-Finally, new cardholders can choose from a range of sign-up deals, with the most attractive for points hunters being 40,000 bonus Velocity points – delivered at 10,000 points per month in each of the first four months when at least $1,500 is spent in that month – and with the option of a 0% p.a. balance transfer for six months available too.
+Finally, new cardholders can choose from a range of sign-up deals, with the most attractive for points hunters being 60,000 bonus Velocity points – delivered as 20,000 points per month in each of the first three months when at least $1,500 is spent in that month, when you apply by October 31 2018.

 Airport lounge access: 0/5